 Prior to joining the Firm in 2015, Sarah worked for Saint John’s Health Center (SJHC) in its Marketing Department.
 At SJHC, Sarah acted as Public Information Officer for SJHC and its affiliated John Wayne Cancer Institute.
 She also managed the public relations, internal communications and social media strategies for both institutions, as well as provided support in those areas for the Saint John's Health Center Foundation.

 Sarah graduated from the University of Missouri, Columbia where she received a Bachelor of Journalism before going to Northwestern University for her Master of Science in Journalism.

 Excerpt from the Green Hasson Janks Food and Beverage Whitepaper, Food Innovation: The Push and the Pull of Consumer Demand.Green Hasson Janks Marketing Manager Sarah Phelan recently sat down with Mari-Anne Kehler, Green Hasson Janks Chief Marketing and Strategy Officer, to discuss social media and blogging in the food and beverage industry.
 Sarah Phelan: Why should food and beverage companies have a social media presence and strategy?
-Mari-Anne Kehler: It really is not an option […]
+Mari-Anne Kehler: It really is not an option to not have […]

 In modern day, women make up nearly 50 percent of the U.S. workforce (according the United States Department of Labor).
 And while women have come a long way in the fight for equality and equal pay, there is still a social paradigm shift that needs to occur in how women are viewed in the workplace by others, as well as how they view themselves, especially when it comes to salary negotiations.
 This year, Green Hasson Janks was once again a sponsor of the 2018 Los Angeles Business Journal […]